 Questions?
 Call the library reference desk at 973-744-0500 ext.
 2235.Click here for more details...

-On Wednesdays at 2 pm, Montclair Public Library hosts The Every Wednesday Matinee, a classic film series presented in its auditorium.
-In January 2019, we we will be watching movies based on true crimes.
+On Wednesdays at 2 pm, Montclair Public Library hosts The Every Wednesday Matinee, a film series presented in its auditorium.
+In September 2019 we will be watching movies about working and workplace conditions.
 The movies are as follows:

 The Grapes of Wrath (September 4) Starring: Henry Fonda, Jane Darwell, John Carradine, Charley Grapewine.
 Story of the migration of the Joad family to California from their dust- bowl farm in Oklahoma during the Great Depression.
 (1940, 129 minutes, Black & White).

 9 to 5 (September 11) Starring: Jane Fonda, Lily Tomlin, Dolly Parton, Dabney Coleman, Elizabeth Wilson, Sterling Hayden.
 Three working women who live out their fantasies of getting even with, and their overthrow of, the company’s unsavory Boss.
 (1980, 110 minutes, Color).

 Bound for Glory (September 18) Starring: David Carradine, Ronny Cox, Melinda Dillon, Gail Strickland, Randy Quaid.
 Semi-autobiographical tale of folk singer Woody Guthrie and his fight for fair treatment of migrant workers (1976, 146 minutes, color).